smaranjitghose/DeepMalaria/README.md

 # DeepMalaria

-An attempt to predict malaria from microscopic examination of blood using blood films
+An deep learning attempt to predict malaria from microscopic examination of blood using blood films

 ## Background:
 Malaria is a life-threatening disease caused by parasites that are transmitted to people through the bites of infected female Anopheles mosquitoes.
 It is preventable and curable.